 Alongside maintenance to your outbuildings, you should make some changes to the plants in your garden.
 Old plants not only look untidy, but they also harbour disease, pests, and funguses.
 Unwanted infestations that feed on your crops throughout the summer might lay eggs on the plant’s stalks and leaves.
-When it comes to pests, call in experts from pest control puyallup to get rid of them.
+When it comes to pests, call in the pest control experts from places like pest control puyallup to get rid of them and do termite control.

 Removing these spent plants from the soil surface will prevent pests from getting a head start for springtime.
 With old plants, consider burying them in their garden.
 It can add organic matter to your soil, improve the soil tilth and its overall health.

 Prepare Your Ground For The Next Season

 After removing the weeds and plants from your garden, it is now the ideal time to dig over your plot and incorporate organic matter such as compost, ready for spring planting.
 The winter weather can be kind to your garden.
 Freezing and thawing can break organic matter, kill overwintering pests, and help to break down heavy clay, as well as improve its structure and drainage.

 Ask yourself if the selection of fruits and vegetables that you planted turn out how you anticipated?
 As you remove weeds and plants, reflect on the growing season and reconsider under-performing plants.
 Research if there is a better variety of plants that can grow in your location.

 When reviewing vegetable performance, take notes during the next season about what worked and what didn’t.
 Although some of the successes and failures of the season can be due to weather, others are within your control.
 Factors such as soil fertility, moisture levels and plant placement can all be adjusted.
 You might think that you will remember the highs and lows of summer come springtime.
 However, keeping a short list of lessons learned now will help to provide you with more information in the end, and when it is needed the most.